Josefine Forsberg Shows Off Hot Body As She Performs A Headstand Near A Swimming Pool

 Swedish model Josefine Forsberg, popular among her 1 million Instagram fans for sharing her risque snaps every week, recently took to her page and wowed her fans with a new pic.

-In the snap, the stunner could be seen wearing an olive-green bikini which allowed her to flaunt her well-toned legs and derriere.
+In the snap, the stunner could be seen wearing an olive-green bikini, which allowed her to flaunt her well-toned legs and derriere.
 Fans were treated to a generous display of skin as the model posed for the snap by performing a headstand.

-The snap was captured next to a swimming pool, and according to the geotag, it was captured in Estepona — a resort town on the Costa del Sol in southern Spain.
+The snap was captured next to a swimming pool, and according to the geotag, it was captured in Estepona — a resort town on the Costa del Sol region of southern Spain.

-Within an hour of posting, Josefine’s hot picture has accrued more than 11,000 likes and over 130 comments where fans and followers praised the model for her incredible figure and strength.
+Within an hour of posting, Josefine’s hot picture accumulated more than 11,000 likes and over 130 comments, where fans and followers praised the model for her incredible figure and strength.

-In the caption, Josefine informed her fans that she specially went to India for a three-week yoga teaching training.
+In the caption, Josefine informed her fans that she specifically went to India for a three-week yoga teaching training session.
 She added that she and her brother are holding yoga classes in Spain at the moment and they can’t be grateful enough for the opportunity.

 She also informed her fans that the picture was captured by David Sahlberg.